Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 - And more...

 Go shines by being simple and explicit, making it easy to read by other people.
-It enables to follows best practices automatically and write idiomatic Go code.
+It enables to follow best practices automatically and write idiomatic Go code.
 Therefore, it is a great language for open-source.

 Even if Go is simple, it might be too simple.
 Go is missing some features that some other modern programming language has: